Under the well of the great wave off Kanagawa (Kanagawa oki nami ura)

 Nishimuraya Yohachi, publisher

-Under the well of the great wave off Kanagawa (Kanagawa oki nami ura), Thirty-six views of Mount Fuji, ca. 1829-1833
+Under the well of the great wave off Kanagawa (Kanagawa oki nami ura), from the series Thirty-six views of Mount Fuji, ca. 1829-1833

 Polychrome wood block print

 Image: 26 x 37.3 cm (10 1/4 x 14 11/16 inches)

 About the work

 This print is part of Thirty-six Views of Mount Fuji, a series made when artist Katsushika Hokusai was in his 70s.
 The series was so successful that Hokusai produced 10 additional scenes after the first 36 prints.
 Appreciated in their own time in Japan and in other countries for their innovative composition and vibrant color, these works are the result of Hokusai’s experiments with representing nature.
 The elements of water and earth are the dominant subjects of this print.
 Mount Fuji, still and stable in the background, counters the dynamic power of the great wave, and the humans in the barges in the foreground, possibly carrying fish, seem fragile and vulnerable.
 The title lets us know that this is a real place: Kanagawa is a prefecture (or province) of Japan along the coast near Mount Fuji.

 There is an established tradition in Japanese prints of depicting views of famous natural sites and well-known, man-made locations.
 Mount Fuji is a particularly important symbol of Japanese national identity, and its depiction here relates to Japanese traditions of valuing mountains as places associated with spirituality and immortality.
 Hokusai interprets the traditional theme of Mount Fuji in a novel way by diminishing the mountain, traditionally presented as the most prominent element, and focusing on the sea instead.
 In fact, Hokusai throughout his career was preoccupied by the subject of water, and cresting waves appear many times in his work.